Chocobos. Notice how it started with "II"? When they remade the first game

 - In 3d platformers instead of goalposts the player will have to collect 120 MacGuffins.
 Stars, Shine Sprites, Golden Bananas

 - Usually the Mario series also introduces new flight item, or at least one for air mobility, that's heavily promoted as a new feature in each game instead of reusing previous ones.
-In order, The Racoon/Tanooki suit, The Cape, The Wing Cap, FLUDD, Bee Suit (and the secret Red Star), The Propeller Suit, The Cloud Suit, the unprecedented return of the Tanooki/Raccoon suits, and the Flying Squirrel Suit.
+In order, The Racoon/Tanooki suit, The Cape, The Wing Cap, FLUDD, Bee Suit (and the secret Red Star), The Propeller Suit, The Cloud Suit, the unprecedented return of the Tanooki/Raccoon suits, the Flying Squirrel Suit, and the Cat Suit.

 - Wild ARMs: